dladd/pyFormex/sphinx/bumpix.rst

 .. warning:: More detailed documentation on how to use the system is currently under preparation.
 For now, feel free to `email us`_ if you have any problems or urgent questions.
+But first check that your question is not solved in the FAQ below.

+.. _sec:bumpix_faq:

 FAQ
 ===